-Sleep deprivation can impair emotion regulation and executive function (inhibitory control), which is likely involved in the link between insufficient sleep and substance use.
+Essential Understandings Essential Knowledge and Skills involved in the link between insufficient sleep and substance use.
 The effects of a lack of sleep on dopamine receptors also suggests that stimulant misuse and impaired sleep could be a vicious cycle: Stimulants impair sleep, and reduced sleep produces changes in the brain that predispose to further drug use and addiction.
-(The Concerning Link Between Inadequate Sleep and Adolescent Substance Use) (1.c)

-Noncommunicable/chronic diseases (i.e., asthma, diabetes, heart disease, cancer, obesity, and stroke) are not contagious and may be inherited or may develop from unhealthy lifestyle choices over time.
+(The Concerning Link Between Inadequate Sleep and Adolescent Substance Use) (1.c) Noncommunicable/chronic diseases (i.e., asthma, diabetes, heart disease, cancer, obesity, and stroke) are not contagious and may be inherited or may develop from unhealthy lifestyle choices over time.
 Healthy choices begin early in life.
-(2.c)

-- A noncommunicable disease is a noninfectious health condition that cannot be spread from person to person.
+(2.c) • A noncommunicable disease is a noninfectious health condition that cannot be spread from person to person.
 This is also known as a chronic disease and it lasts for a long period.
 A combination of genetic, physiological, lifestyle, and environmental factors can cause these diseases.
-(Most Common Noncommunicable Diseases) While genetic-related chronic diseases may not be preventable, people can reduce their risk.
-(2.c) - For non-genetic related chronic diseases, many are prevented by reducing/eliminating common risk factors such as tobacco use, alcohol use, physical inactivity, and unhealthy eating habits.
+While genetic-related chronic diseases may not be preventable, people can reduce their risk.
+(2.c) For non-genetic related chronic diseases, many are prevented by reducing/eliminating common risk factors such as tobacco use, alcohol use, physical inactivity, and unhealthy eating habits.
 Other preventive health measures include immunizations, regular health and medical screenings, sleep, and limiting personal technology use.
-(2.c) - Environmental factors, such as air pollution, can contribute to chronic diseases including asthma and other chronic respiratory diseases.
-(WHO) (2.c) - The growing epidemic of chronic disease is due to tobacco use, unhealthy diet, physical inactivity, and other risk factors.
+(2.c) • Environmental factors, such as air pollution, can contribute to chronic diseases including asthma and other chronic respiratory diseases.
+(WHO) (2.c) • The growing epidemic of chronic disease is due to tobacco use, unhealthy diet, physical inactivity, and other risk factors.
 Policymakers play a crucial role in reducing the risk and burden of chronic diseases by implementing policies and programs that create a healthy environment and improve access to care.
 A formal national policy and planning framework is essential to give chronic diseases appropriate priority and to organize resources efficiently.
 (Preventing Chronic Diseases) (2.c)

-Nutrition (USDA Dietary Guidelines 2020-2025) (3.c)
+Essential Understandings Essential Knowledge and Skills • Recommendations for physical activity (3.c) • Sleep guidelines (CDC) (3.c) • Nutrition (USDA Dietary Guidelines 2020-2025) (3.c)